t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    SELECT * FROM contact WHERE sexe='M' AND statut='Célibataire' AND code_postal LIKE '12%';
+    select * from contact where sexe='M' and statut='Célibataire'
+        and code_postal like '12%';
     ```
     ````